Artificial Intelligence (AI) & Machine Learning Course for ManagersEnroll Now

 6.1 Regularization - When machine starts memorizing too much, we need to do regularization.
 We will learn about various regularizing techniques such as dropout.

 6.2 Dimensionality Reduction - If there are too many features of every object we need to remove certain features because it would overflow the memory or could take up a long time.
 This is known as dimensionality reduction - we will learn about various ways of dimensionality reduction in a humane way.
 Do you know that when we take a photo we are actually converting a 3D object into 2D?
-That's exactly is dimensionality reduction - taking a photo such that most important information is still retained.
+That's exactly dimensionality reduction - taking a photo such that the most important information is still retained.

 In many machine learning examples, we do not have labeled data.
 Instead, we try to figure out the patterns in the given data.

 A typical machine learning project would involve both supervised and unsupervised approaches.
 We will learn the following topics as part of this chapter.
 We will learn about the various unsupervised machine learning problems and as well as the appropriate algorithm to use for each problem type.
 This will be followed up by various case studies and examples.